 Humanity is losing its face…

-Islam as a religion is definitely losing its credibility among its own believers.
-All this justifies terror under the name of God is so abusive to whatever is left from our humanity .
+Islam as a religion is losing its credibility among its believers.
+All this justifies terror under the name of God is so abusive to whatever is left of our humanity.
 God is definitely not part of any of this.

-Worse to say is … from last year till this moment , my analysis about Daesh seems worthless.. because Daesh is no longer part of an imagination that I refused to believe seriously exist .
-Daesh is a structure of belief… a belief that is built on fundamentalism, racism, terror, violence….
-And regretfully they call themselves Muslims ,and worse.. they are received by others who consider them the messengers of an Islam they aspire ….
+Worse to say is … from last year till this moment, my analysis about Daesh seems worthless.. because Daesh is no longer part of the imagination that I refused to believe seriously exist.
+Daesh is a structure of belief… an idea that is built on fundamentalism, racism, terror, violence….
+And regretfully they call themselves Muslims, ….and worse.. they are received by others who consider them the messengers of an Islam they aspire…

 Below is the article from last year…..